Richard Cooper and Lucy MacGregor, OFG Multiphysics

 Controlled Source ElectroMagnetic (CSEM) is a proven technique that has a strong future in helping solve certain oil and gas exploration and production challenges, especially when seismic data alone cannot provide a satisfactory answer.

 How can professional organizations help young people in the industry?
 David Eastwell, Europe President of the American Association of Petroleum Geoscientists Young Professionals group (AAPG YP) talks about the advantages of membership, both professionally and personally.

-Geoscience magazine GEO ExPro Vol. 17, No. 2 is available for download.
-This edition of GEO ExPro focuses on North America and the Gulf of Mexico; New Technologies; Near Surface Geophysics; and Changing Public Perceptions.
+Geoscience magazine GEO ExPro Vol. 17, No. 5 is available for download.
+This edition of GEO ExPro focuses on Africa; Non-Seismic Geophysics; Carbon Capture, Storage and Utilisation; and the Energy Transition.